ysoh286/honours-project-2017/detailed-notes.md

 **Assumptions?:**
 - requires that units that are converted to 'native' via grid should represent the data. (for ggplot2, this doesn't hold and requires a different conversion scale.
 In cases like this, there should be an alternative based upon where it gets data from:  use ```ggplot_build()```)
 - assumes no missing values and that plots generated via gridSVG should be in the order of the data frame. (ie point order should match with indices of the df.)
+In cases where data taken in is rearranged and sorted (like iNZightPlots), this causes the 'indexes' of the points to differ to the original dataframe.
 -  assumes that most grid objects represent a single object in SVG (which sometimes is not the case - see iNZightPlot boxplot version)

 **Limitations so far:**
 - Limitations of using DOM + gridSVG are carried forward